nielsdenissen/intro-to-fp-in-scala/README.md

 Immutable ([Scala](./src/main/scala/scala_examples/2_immutability.scala)):
 - Objects cannot be altered after creation
 - Supports parallel execution naturally
+- Improves readability of pipeline as it's always clear which values are set

 ### Memory management
 Immutability doesn't necessarily mean more memory is used.
 When for instance adding items to a map, one could think